TheJupiterDev/mDirt/README.md

 # mDirt
 ## making Datapacks Is Really Tedious

+### Notice: v1.4.0 has major issues!
+I reccommend using 1.3.0 until I can patch it!

 A tool for easily creating custom blocks using Minecraft Datapacks.
 **Only Supported for 1.21.3 and up!
 No previous versions will be added!**